2024 Georgian parliamentary election: Unity — National Movement

 The Saakashvili plan called for outsourcing large parts of public services to the private sector and gradual downsizing of public sector.
 It also revived the idea of building the new Lazika city within the planned time frame of 10 years, presenting it as a future "financial capital" of the country.
 For the Georgian agricultural sector, Saakashvili stated that bringing new technologies from abroad would be the only viable path for the development, and also supported the idea of cutting subsidies to some sectors, which he claimed would actually stimulate more entrepreneurship and growth.
 The plan called for "agricultural insurance system" to be devised by the government for stimulating agricultural development.
 Citing Belarus, Saakashvili presented "Georgian silicon valley" as a new project.
 He called for Rustavi or some other city close to Tbilisi to become a "tax-free zone" and privatization of enterprises there for symbolic prices with the investment obligations.

 On 4 September 2024, the chairman of the UNM Tina Bokuchava presented "5 priorities" of her party and coalition partners during the campaign event in Kvareli: European integration, increasing average income, increasing pension, strengthening Georgian families and breaking up monopolies.
 In foreign policy, the coalition promised opening accession negotiations with the European Union, negotiating free trade and visa liberalization agreements with the United States and scrapping Law on Transparency of Foreign Influence.
 In terms of internal policy, Bokuchava promised free school meals, free housing for students and cancelling pension loans.

 The Unity – National Movement prioritized securing Georgia's membership in the European Union.
-Together with its coalition partners, the party planed to initiate EU accession talks immediately after winning the election, unlocking access to Georgia's "14 billion euro European fund".
+Together with its coalition partners, the party planned to initiate EU accession talks immediately after winning the election, unlocking access to Georgia's "14 billion euro European fund".
 Additionally, the party committed to signing a free trade agreement with the United States and securing visa-free travel for Georgian citizens to the U.S. The party also promised to create tens of thousands of new jobs annually.
 A 1 billion euro EU subsidy would be allocated to agriculture, with the goal of increasing the average national salary to 3,500 lari and setting a minimum wage of 1,500 lari.
 Other key pledges included abolishing pension loans, raising pensions to 1,000 lari, and establishing a billion-lari fund in Mikheil Saakashvili's name to support the return of Georgian emigrants.